Dartle Documentation

 An example should make it clear how that works.

-Imagine a build with tasks compileJava, compileDart, testJava, testDart.
+Imagine a build with the following tasks:

 Similarly, cD would match compileDart, tJ would match testJava, and tD matches testDart.